 The photograph itself is real, one of several images of the Iowa steak fry event published by Time, and shows then-Senator Barack Obama standing with his hands clasped just below his waist, while New Mexico governor Bill Richardson, New York senator Hillary Clinton, and Ruth Harkin (wife of Iowa senator Tom Harkin) stand with their hands held over their hearts.
-It's difficult to establish context from a single still image, but other accounts (including the following ABC News video of the event) indicate that the picture is as described:
+It’s difficult to establish context from a single still image, but other accounts (including the following ABC News video of the event) documented that the picture was as described:

-(It's not clear from the photograph or the video just what the candidates are looking at in the photograph and video.
-The Flag Code advises that they should be "standing at attention facing the flag," but none of them is facing the flag displayed behind the platform on which they're standing.
-Presumably there's another flag off to the right of the platform, since most of them are facing that direction.)
+(It’s not clear from the photograph or the video just what the candidates are looking at in the photograph and video.
+The Flag Code advises that they should be “standing at attention facing the flag,” but none of them is facing the flag displayed behind the platform on which they’re standing.
+Presumably another flag was in place off to the right of the platform, since most of the candidates are facing that direction.)

 Modern custom does not require a hand over the heart, said Anne Garside, director of communication for the Maryland Historical Society, home of the original manuscript of The Star-Spangled Banner.